 To build our custom training workflow, we only need two algorithms.

 The first one converts the dataset in Ikomia format to ensure compatibility with any training algorithm.
 The annotations of WGISD dataset are stored in the YOLO format.
 Each image comes with a text file describing object categories and box coordinates.
-A dedicated loader already exists in the Marketplace.
+A dedicated loader already exists in the HUB.

 The second one trains effectively our object detection model based on darknet framework.
 Moreover, this plugin provides different model architecture.
 So you may choose the one that best fits to your needs.
 In this tutorial, we use the Tiny YoloV4 network.